+If the model is already implemented in a spreadsheet, managers can experiment with the model and evaluate alternative without having to involve simulation specialists.
 Many simulations do not need to be extensive.
 They are designed to provide ball-park estimates and to show general system behavior.
 This is often true of financial models.
 These models can usually be implemented most efficiently in a spreadsheet.
 Simulation problems for which spreadsheets are a useful platform also include prototype models which are relatively small and designed to provide a proof of concept.
+Simulation is also a useful tool to do a sensitivity analysis for any spreadsheet model that has parameters that are unknown or whose vaues can change.

 Commercial and free spreadsheets are continuing to be developed.
 Future versions will undoubtedly allow larger worksheets and perform computations more efficiently.
 As computing power continues to grow, the limitations to spreadsheet simulation will be removed and this platform will be even more attractive.
-Excel comes bundled with an optimization tool (solver).
+ExcelTMcomes bundled with an optimization tool (solver).
 Perhaps there will be a time when it also comes bundled with a simulation tool!